CristobalNavarroSchanentgen/olympian-ai-lightweight/docs/UI_CRASH_ANALYSIS.md

 1. The content sanitization now only runs when the content actually changes
 2. Artifact validation only runs when relevant props change
 3. Display content calculation is cached between renders
+4. ReactMarkdown components are created once and reused
-4. No more infinite re-render loops should occur
+5. No more infinite re-render loops should occur

 ### Next Steps if Issues Persist